ITRS-Group/cordial/docs/tools/geneos/geneos_init_floating.md

-## geneos init san
+## geneos init floating

-Initialise a Geneos SAN (Self-Announcing Netprobe) environment
+Initialise a Geneos Floating Netprobe environment

 ### Synopsis

-Install a Self-Announcing Netprobe (SAN) into a new Geneos install directory.
+Install a Floating Netprobe into a new Geneos install directory.

-Without any flags the command installs a SAN in a directory called `geneos` under the user's home directory (unless the user's home directory ends in `geneos` in which case it uses that directly), downloads the latest netprobe release and create a SAN instance using the `hostname` of the system.
+Without any flags the command installs a Floating Netprobe in a directory called `geneos` under the user's home directory (unless the user's home directory ends in `geneos` in which case it uses that directly), downloads the latest netprobe release and create a netprobe instance using the `hostname` of the system.

 In almost all cases authentication will be required to download the